The endomorphisms monoid of a homogeneous vector bundle: Introduction

-The paper is organized as follows: in section \ref{sec:prelim} we recall the basic results about algebraic monoids and homogeneous vector bundles needed in the subsequents sections.
-In section \ref{sec:endo} we establish the first results on the structure of $\Hom_{hb}(E,E')$.
-In section \ref{sec:endmon} we prove the main results of this work, which relate the structure of the homogeneous vector bundle of $E$ and the structure of $\Endhb(E)$ as vector bundle and as algebraic monoid.
-In section \ref{sec:exam} we do explicit calculations of $\Endhb(E)$ and $\End_A(E)$ when $E$ is a homogeneous vector bundle of small rank.
+Moreover, the morphisms in the above sequence are compatible with the structures of semigroup, and if $E\ncong L$, then the sequence is non-trivial (see Theorem \ref{thm:sumadirecta}).

-{ { {\sc Acknowledgments:} Both authors acknowledges the support of CONACYT grant 48263-F. The first author is a member of the research group VBAC (Vector Bundles on Algebraic Curves).
-This work was done during two stays of the second author to the CIMAT (Guanajuato, Mexico) in August-October 2008 and April-July 2009.
-He would like to thank for the kind hospitality found during his stay. }}
+The paper is organized as follows: in Section \ref{sec:prelim} we set up notation and terminology, and review some of the standard facts on algebraic monoids and homogeneous vector bundles.
+In Section \ref{sec:endo} we are concerned with the structure of $\Hom_{hb}(E,E')$.
+Our main results are stated and proved in Section \ref{sec:endmon}.
+Section \ref{sec:exam} is devoted to the study of $\Endhb(E)$ and $\End_A(E)$ when $E$ is a homogeneous vector bundle of small rank.